-Health and wellbeing has become a top priority this year.
+Health and well-being have become a top priority this year.
 As we all need to feel better and go through this pandemic, exercise remains essential - despite new limitations like social distancing and isolation.
 For those of us who hate working out, what are the options?
-Here are useful tips and suggestions to help you get more active, feel healthy and stronger!
+Here are useful tips and suggestions to help you get more active, and feel healthier and stronger!

 Working out is different for everybody; different body types respond differently to physical activity.
 Just because results are not immediately visible to you, does not mean you have not become stronger, be it physically or mentally.

 Sure, some people thrive on setting goals and beating challenges.
 But if this is not you and the idea of one goal after another isn't natural, just focus on enjoying the experience.
 As long as you find something manageable enough to keep in your routine, that is already progressing in itself.

 The workout doesn’t have to be 30 minutes or even an hour right from the start.
 It is better to do a little today and come back tomorrow, than exhaust yourself and not think about it again for another six months (or a year).
 This is also to prevent injuries from overdoing new movements.

 It is proven that having a partner can motivate us to work out more regularly (see the Köhler effect).
 Find a partner and work out together regularly: It will keep you accountable and allow you to share the journey to fitness together.
 You could also find several friends to do different activities together!
 If you don't have any name in mind, Hong Kong has social groups or apps like Meetup where you can find buddies for activities such as hiking, running, and more!